alex11/wordpress-plugins/wordpress-https/readme.txt

 2. Force SSL checkbox added to add/edit posts screen

 == Changelog ==
+= 3.3.6 =
+* Fixed bug where admin links in multisite networks were being broken.
+* Added check for Jigoshop admin-ajax.php calls.
+= 3.3.5 =
+* Enhanced multisite support and testing.
+* Slightly adjusted settings page column widths.
+* Now using admin-ajax.php for settings page.
+* Added detection and conflict fixes for a few popular E-commerce plugins: WooCommerce, WP E-commerce and Jigoshop
+* Bug Fix - Password protected pages in WordPress 3.5+ should now be properly secured.
+* Bug Fix - The SSL Admin setting should now be properly retained when using FORCE_SSL_ADMIN.
+* Bug Fix - Links to the home page should now properly be set to HTTP when using Force SSL Exclusively.
+* Bug Fix - Installations with a non-default wp-content folder location should no longer experience issues with the WordPress HTTPS settings page.
+= 3.3.0 =
+* Tested with WordPress v3.5.
+* Added German translation and gettext support.
+Thanks <a href="https://github.com/cfoellmann">Christian Foellmann</a>.
+* Large sites using the default SSL Host (matching the Site URL) should experience a significant performance increase.
+* Added the Access-Control-Allow-Origin header to AJAX calls to allow local HTTP pages make HTTPS AJAX calls.
 = 3.2.3 =
 * Bug Fix - Sites prevented from logging into the admin panel after the previous release should now be working again.
 * Bug Fix - Fixed bug in Parser where links and forms could be written incorrectly.